 Placeholder for a video

-Some elements, like an example hover state or popup window, can be mocked up in InVision.
+Some elements, like an example hover state or popup window, can be mocked up in in a clickable prototype with InVision.
 To see which elements are active, click anywhere on the page, and anything that lights up in blue is clickable:

 Popup and CTA buttons